- Bullen Bullen (6 months to 2 ½ years old)

 - 4 Year Old Kindergarten

-When you arrive at the centre, please sign your child/ren into the allocated attendance record located in the foyer.
-This is used as a tool for an emergency and is also used for CCB and CCR purposes.
-When you arrive to pick your child up from the centre, please sign them out.
+When you arrive at the centre, please sign your child/ren into the allocated attendance tablet located in the foyer.
+This is used as a tool for an emergency and is also used for CCS purposes.
+When you arrive to pick your child up from the centre, please let the educators know that you are taking your child and sign them out.

-All educators are qualified to work in our early childhood setting and hold a minimum certificate III in Children’s Services.
-All our educators are trained in First Aid, CPR, Asthma, Anaphylaxis, Food Handlers and Child Protection.
-Management and educators in the three and four year old rooms hold a Bachelor in Early Childhood or equivalent and both services have a Registered nurse.
+All educators are qualified to work in our early childhood setting and hold a minimum Certificate III in Children’s Services.
+All of our educators are trained in First Aid, CPR, Asthma, Anaphylaxis, Food Handlers and Child Protection.
+Management and educators in the three and four-year-old rooms hold a Bachelor in Early Childhood or equivalent and BRELC has a Registered nurse.

-Yes, at Bridge Road and Monash Vale Early Learning Centres we have a funded four year old kindergarten program and employ two kindergarten teachers who hold a Bachelor of Education.
-Our Kindergarten programs are the same as a council run kindergartens and private schools.
-The difference is we operate our kindergarten program through our long day care with the program running from 8.30am to 5.45pm Monday to Friday and are open 50 weeks a year and open all school holidays catering to all family and work situations.
+Yes, at Bridge Road and Monash Vale Early Learning Centres we have a funded four-year-old kindergarten program and employ kindergarten teachers who hold either a Bachelor or Masters of Education.
+Our Kindergarten programs are the same as a council run (sessional) kindergartens and private schools.
+The difference is we operate our kindergarten program through our long day care with the program running within 3 different session times Monday to Friday and are open 50 to 51 weeks a year inclusive of school holidays catering to all family and work situations.

 Yes, a minimum of two days.

-We recommend you arrive at 9.30am, and leave your child at the centre for half a day.
+Orientation 3: We recommend you arrive at 9.30am and leave your child at the centre for half a day.
 Orientation three will build on the relationships formed in orientations one and two and the educators will begin to introduce the child into the current curriculum.

 We actively seek and encourage families to be involved in our service.
 This can range from evaluating and adding input to your child’s program and observations, sharing skills and experiences that the children and the program will benefit from.
 If you are interested please see the educator in your room to organise a suitable time to participate within the program.